ItsIgnacioPortal/hacker-scoper/README.md

 - Match IPv4s
 - Match IPv6s
 - Match any valid URL ([RFC 3986](https://www.rfc-editor.org/rfc/rfc3986.html) Compliant)
-- Attempt to scrape security.txt files from your targets
 - Easily chainable with other tools.
 Use `-ch`/`--chain-mode` to disable the fancy text decorations.
 - TLD-Based detection of mis-configured bug-bounty programs: Sometimes, bug bounty programs set apk package names such as `com.my.businness.gatewayportal` as `web_application` resources instead of as `android_application` resources. hacker-scoper will detect that, and alert the user of the mis-configuration.
 - If no company name and no custom files are specified, hacker-scoper will look for `.inscope` and `.noscope` files in the current or parent directories.